x-qdo/LambStatus/README.md

 [![wercker status](https://app.wercker.com/status/fcb6fb7398629e934ae0538737021d14/s/master "wercker status")](https://app.wercker.com/project/byKey/fcb6fb7398629e934ae0538737021d14)
 [![API Document](https://img.shields.io/badge/api-v0-blue.svg)](https://lambstatus.github.io/apidocs/)

-*The project is now in the maintenance mode.
-Only critical bugs will be fixed, and there won’t be any more feature development.
-Also, the project will be archived after the end of February 2020.
-So please consider moving to other projects like [Cachet](https://github.com/CachetHQ/Cachet).*

 LambStatus is the serverless status page system.
 [See our website](https://lambstatus.github.io/) for features.

 ## Demo